Crafting Platforms' Book

 Sector examples in this book

-• Sandbox (Non-Production): The realm of innovation.
+• Tier("sandbox") (Non-Production): The realm of innovation.
 Here, engineers use synthetic or heavily anonymized data.
 Product teams have the freedom to try new ideas, experiment, and break things without impacting the business.
-Security policies are more relaxed, fostering autonomy and speed.

-• Live (Production): The realm of revenue.
+• Tier("live") (Production): The realm of revenue.
 This tier processes real customer data.
 Access is strictly controlled, heavily audited, and monitored.
-Direct human access to resources here should be the exception (e.g., “break-glass” emergency access), with all changes flowing through automated pipelines.
+Direct human access to resources here should be the exception, with all changes flowing through automated pipelines.

-By creating distinct Sandbox and Live tiers—often implemented as completely separate cloud accounts or subscriptions—you ensure that a developer writing a messy script in a Sandbox can never accidentally drop a Live database.
-Environment concepts like qa or dev become logical spaces inside the Sandbox tier, while staging and prod live inside the Live tier.
+By creating distinct Tier("sandbox") and Tier("live")—often implemented as completely separate cloud accounts or subscriptions—you ensure that a developer writing a messy script in a Sandbox can never accidentally drop a Live database.

 The third dimension organizes workloads by their physical location in the world.